FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Variety Selction.en.md

 Blackmore, 2022, Univ.
 Minn.,
 Colden, 2016, Univ.
 Minn. and USDA ARS, Improved winter tolerance and seed yield.
 MT-14, 2014, Montana State Univ., Bred for extreme cold tolerance.
-HPX-WG4-1’ (WG4), Kansas State University and USDA ARS, bred for consistent yield and cold hardiness.
+HPX-WG4-1’ (WG4), Kansas State University and USDA ARS, bred for consistent yield and cold hardiness, part of a hybrid series.
+HPXWG1-35’ (WG1), Kansas State University and USDA ARS, bred in a similar way as WG4.

 ## Spring Camelina

-Spring camelina is more commonly available in Europe due to its resurgence in use in southern Europe.
+Spring camelina are varieties that do not have a need for a certain about of hours of cold, and will be killed by extreme cold temperatures in the winter.

 - **Varieties**:
 Omega, Sustainable Oils LLC, breed for high oil content and adpatability to a range of environments.